| Title: | Principal Response Curves (PRC) For Displaying Multivariate Main Effects And Interactions |

 to |

-uses scores
+PRC_scores uses scores to

-calculate the loadings (species scores),if obtainable from the object
+calculate the loadings (species scores),if obtainable from the object, and the constrained and unconstrained sample scores

-.
+of the units in data.
 The PRC treatment and sample scores are obtained by subtracting the reference scores

 from the constrained and unconstrained scores, respectively.